The Paisley Pirates of Penzance

-The Paisley Pirates of Penzance is a satirical theatre production originally performed at La Boite Theatre's late night cabaret La Bamba on 8–10 February 1985.
-The satire coincided with Gilbert and Sullivan's The Pirates of Penzance, the opening production of the Queensland Performing Arts Centre's Lyric Theatre on 7 February 1985.
-The Paisley Pirates of Penzance was directed by David Pyle and Sean Mee.
+The Paisley Pirates of Penzance is a satirical adaptation of Gilbert and Sullivan's comic opera The Pirates of Penzance.
+The satire was first performed in Australia at Brisbane's La Boite Theatre's late night cabaret La Bamba on 8–10 February 1985.
+It was directed by David Pyle and Sean Mee.
+The production coincided with a revival of Gilbert and Sullivan's The Pirates of Penzance that opened the Queensland Performing Arts Centre's Lyric Theatre season on 7 February 1985.

 History

 The Paisley Pirates of Penzance was the first of six plays produced in Brisbane between 1985 and 1996 by a group of arts workers who formed a company called ToadShow Pty Ltd in 1986.
 All their productions blended two well-known stories and interspersed the story with popular songs while satirising local politics and providing social comment.
 In The Paisley Pirates of Penzance, the role of the Major-General was played by comedian Gerry Connolly impersonating Queensland Premier Joh Bjelke-Petersen.
-Connolly wasl known for impersonating Bjelke-Petersen and other public figures such as Queen Elizabeth II.
+Connolly was known for impersonating Bjelke-Petersen and other public figures such as Queen Elizabeth II.

 ToadShow produced The Paisley Pirates of Penzance (1985), Conway Christ Redneck Superstar (1985), Hound of Music (1986), SherWoodstock (1990), Phantoad of the Opera (1991) and Glamalot (1996).
 Theatre critic John Harris said, "The musicals are unique to Brisbane. ...
 They employ music with a rock beat, satire with a light touch, and casts of dozens, scores, or hundreds, depending upon the venue."

 The production of The Paisley Pirates of Penzance was originally intended to last two performances, but ticket buyers queued around the block.
 A third performance in the early hours of 10 February was staged for patrons who had failed to obtain tickets, and for the cast and crew of The Pirates of Penzance who had heard of the production through word of mouth.